lxc/terraform-provider-incus/docs/data-sources/cluster.md

 * `is_clustered` - Whether this is a clustered setup.

 * `members`: A map of cluster members.
 The key is the member name and the value is a member object.
-For non-clustered setups, the key of the sole member is the empty string (`""`).
-For the member object see reference below.
+See reference below.

 The `member` block contains: